 There are more ingredients to be used in each flavoring agent method but these are the basics.

 Add the onions, garlic, sweet onions, lime zest, lime juice, soy sauce, salt, fresh thyme, nutmeg, cinnamon, allspice, scotch bonnet peppers, brown sugar and oil to a food processor and process on high speed until it becomes thick.
-CHEF NOTE: It will resemble a gazpacho soup in consistency.
+It will resemble a gazpacho soup inconsistency.

-Pour the wet marinade into a plastic bag along with the chicken parts and marinate in the refrigerator for at least 4 hours or better yet overnight or up to 24 hours before using.
+Pour the wet marinade into a plastic bag along with the chicken parts and marinate in the refrigerator for at least 4 hours or better yet overnight or up to 24 hours before using it.